Nanopteron solution of the Korteweg-de Vries equation: Quasisoliton behavior as a nanopteron

 Obviously, there is an intimate connection between the usual tanh function expansion method and the generalized tanh function expansion method.
 If we take $w$ as a straight line solution, namely, $w=(x-Vt)/W$, the solution \eqref{ruw} reduces to the single soliton solution \eqref{sgs} obtained by the usual tanh function expansion method.

-Now, let us consider the asymptotic behavior of soliton-cnoidal wave solution \eqref{solu}.
-Under the ultra limit condtion $m=0$, $v_1=V$ and $v_2=-V$, the wave parameters \eqref{para} degenerate to
+Now, let us consider the asymptotic behavior of the soliton-cnoidal wave solution \eqref{solu}.
+Under the ultra limit condtion $m=0$ ($G=1$), $V_1=V$ and $V_2=-V$, the wave parameters \eqref{para} degenerate to

-and the soliton-cnoidal wave solution \eqref{solu} reduce to the classical soliton solution \eqref{cls}.
-From Eq. \eqref{paracla}, it is interesting to notice that the substitution of straight line solution $w=(x-Vt)/W$ into the compatibility condition \eqref{kdvw}, the width of soliton can also be determined as $W=\sqrt{ 4B/V}$ with $\lambda=3V/2$.
-The deeper physical reason why the compatibility condition of $w$ plays the similar role as the boundary condition \eqref{bound} is still need further consideration.
+and the soliton-cnoidal wave solution \eqref{solu} reduces to the classical soliton solution \eqref{cls}.
+From eq. \eqref{paracla}, it is interesting to notice that the substitution of the straight line solution $w=(x-Vt)/W$ into the compatibility condition \eqref{kdvw}, the width of the soliton can also be determined as $W=\sqrt{ 4B/V}$ with $\lambda=3V/2$.
+However, the deeper physical reason why the compatibility condition of $w$ plays the similar role as the boundary condition \eqref{bound} still need further consideration.
 This interesting limit case hints us to consider the asymptotic behavior of the soliton-cnoidal wave solution \eqref{solu}.
-Under asymptotic condition $v_1=V$, $v_2=-V$, and $m\to 0$, we find that the soliton core profile trends to be the classical soliton solution of the KdV equation and the surrounded conidal periodic wave appears as a small amplitude sinusoidal wave oscillating around zero.
-This very expression is just the nanopteron structure proposed by Boyd.
-However, in Boyd's definition, the surrounded small amplitude sinusoidal wave is a standing wave.
-To satisfy Boyd's definition, we only need to take the limit condition as $v_1=2V$ and $v_2=0$ $m\to 0$.
-In this limit condition, we find that the tails oscillating around $V/A$.
-Using the straightforward transformation
+Under the asymptotic condition $V_1=V$, $V_2=-V$, and $m\to 0$, we find that the soliton core profile goes to be the classical KdV soliton while the surrounded conidal periodic wave becomes a small amplitude sinusoidal wave oscillating around zero.
+This wave profile, in which the classical soliton is dressed by small amplitude oscillations, is just the nanopteron structure proposed by Boyd.
+In this sense, the soliton-cnoidal wave solution \eqref{solu} can also be named as a nanopteron solution for the sake of its asymptotic behavior.